schmoelder/diss/doc/04_implementation/03_process_evaluation.md

 ### Fractionator

-The {class}`~CADETProcess.fractionation.Fractionator` class facilitates slicing the solution into fraction pools for each component.
+The {class}`~CADETProcess.fractionation.Fractionator` class slices the solution into fraction pools for each component.
 It allows for the evaluation of multiple chromatograms simultaneously and supports multiple fractions for each component within a chromatogram.
 To enable the calculation of the process parameters, it is necessary to specify which of the inlets should be considered for the feed and eluent consumption, as well as which outlet(s) are to be used for the evaluation.
 The simplest approach involves manually setting all fractionation times.